 The SENDCo regularly reviews the progress and attainment of all children.
 Identification of a particular need may come from these reviews and/or discussions with class teachers.
 The SENDCo works closely with teachers and parents to plan an appropriate programme of intervention and support.
 The programmes of intervention and support for children reflect the need to access the whole curriculum.
 Staff are trained regularly with regard to SEND and specific training is offered according to the need.
 The school nurse team are available to train staff for any specific medical need.

 We have support assistants trained to cater for varying needs, these being speech and language difficulties, autistic spectrum conditions, hearing impairment and visual impairment

 School can bring in outside agencies and specialists if necessary to assess children.
 Each class benefits from a teaching assistant and we have a family support / learning mentor team to support children and break down barriers to learning.

-We have full time nurture provision for children who may need support to close developmental gaps and be able to access learning to achieve their full potential.
+We have nurture provision for children who may need support to close developmental gaps and be able to access learning to achieve their full potential.

 Several members of staff have received first aid and Epipen training.

 During assessments children can be supported 1:1, have timed breaks or be granted additional time.
 They can sit assessments in a quiet separate area if there is a need.